casper-network/docs/source/docs/casper/operators/aws-nodes/1-deploying.md

    terragrunt run-all plan
    ```

-   When executing the command initially, respond with `yes` to generate the S3 bucket for storing Terraform files.
+   When executing the command, respond `yes` to generate the S3 bucket for storing Terraform files.
 Below is an example output:

 <details>
 <summary>Sample output</summary>